UdalovIvanw/rk3576-cyberdeck/README.md

 As an early-stage prototype, there are several open hardware and software bugs I am actively addressing:
 *   **Limited USB Ports:** The board currently exposes only two usable USB ports.
 *   **Bluetooth Driver Stack:** Onboard Bluetooth is not initializing correctly under Debian 13.
-*   **Keyboard Cable Routing:** Routing a standard USB Type-C cable through the 3D-printed hinge mechanism has proven difficult.
-I am planning to transition to an ultra-compact **M5Stack CardKB v1.1 Mini Keyboard (I2C/Serial)** to save space.
+*   **Keyboard Cable Routing:** Routing a standard USB Type-C cable has proven difficult.
+I am planning to transition to an ultra-compact **M5Stack CardKB v1.1 Mini Keyboard (I2C/Serial)** to save space and usb ports.

 ---